redhatci/ansible-collection-redhatci-ocp/roles/preflight/README.md

 preflight_custom_ca              | undefined                                            | Optional.
 Path of custom ca.crt.
 Used to test operator stored in a self signed registry preflight_source_dir             | undefined                                            | Optional.
 If this variable is defined, the Preflight role would use this folder to generate preflight image and binary and then use them during Preflight tests execution.
 That would overwrite predefined preflight_image if any. preflight_test_certified_image  | false                                                | Optional.
-Run preflight tests on already certified images. pyxis_url                       | https://catalog.redhat.com/api/containers/v1         | Optional.
+Run preflight tests on already certified images. catalog_url                       | https://catalog.redhat.com/api/containers/v1         | Optional.
 This is a Pyxis API that used during the check if the image is certified. preflight_run_health_check      | true                                                 | Optional.
 Run health check on every container and generate oval reports both in xml and html formats. preflight_dci_all_components_are_ga | true                                             | Optional.
 Only submit test results when all components in the list `dci_ga_components_for_certification` are GA.